nitish754/presistentAssignment/README.md

 - [x] Joi validation middleware
 - [x] In-memory storage for all data
 - [x] All endpoints tested with Jest + Supertest
-- [x] Dockerfile for containerization
+- [x] Dockerfile & docker-compose for containerization
 - [x] README with clear instructions

 ## ℹ️ Notes